 Broken and bankrupt, Bart sold the rights to his published music and the stage rights to Oliver!.
 Haunted by failure, Bart and his buddy Keith Moon started finishing several bottles of vodka a day and ingested every illegal substance brought to them.
 In February 1971, he was arrested for possession.

 In 1977, openly gay producer Cameron Mackintosh revived Oliver! on The West End.
 Again, the show was a huge hit.
 It was revived again in 1983 and considered a triumph once more.
 This time Mackintosh paid Bart to be an adviser, but it was not enough to save him financially or emotionally.
 Having sold most of his possessions, he moved to a modest flat and fell further into addiction.

-In 1994, Mackintosh produced another revival of Oliver! directed by young Sam Mendes.
+In 1994, Mackintosh produced another revival of Oliver!.
 It was a giant hit again.
 It made millions and Mackintosh shared the royalties with Bart.

 The years of drugs and drinking finally caught up with Bart, and in 1999, he had his final curtain call, gone from liver cancer.
 What money he had left went to his friends and charities.
 But, it was a fraction of the millions he had been worth at his apex in the 1960s.
 Bart:

 ”It’s the kicks that matter, nothing else.
 I just want to write musicals.
 I want to stand up and shout to the biggest audience I can get.”

 At one point in my own life, depression and disappointment drove me to drink and drugs, but I hope I learned a lesson from a skinny little Jewish gay boy from rough East London who couldn’t even read music: Money can’t buy happiness, but it sure would be fun to spend.